Rommeir/IcyTowerGame/GDD.md

 ## 1. High Concept

 The player controls one of three selectable characters climbing an endless vertical tower.
-The character automatically jumps after landing, while the player controls left and right movement to build momentum and reach higher platforms.
-The camera scrolls upward as difficulty increases.
+The player moves left and right and presses Jump to leap between platforms, using horizontal momentum and timing to reach greater heights.
+The camera scrolls upward as the difficulty increases.
 Falling below the screen ends the run.
 The goal is to climb higher, build combos, and beat the high score.

 ### Design pillars

-1. **Momentum-based movement** — success comes from controlling horizontal speed, timing, and landing position rather than pressing a jump button.
-This rules out complex combat, manual jumping, and abilities that replace the core movement challenge.
+1. **Momentum and timing-based movement** — success comes from controlling horizontal speed, choosing the right moment to jump, and landing accurately.
+This rules out complex combat and abilities that replace the core platforming challenge.

 2. **Always moving upward** — the entire game is built around continuous vertical progression.
 Platforms, camera movement, scoring, and difficulty all support climbing higher.
 This rules out long horizontal sections, exploration areas, or mechanics that stop the upward flow.